Keys to Apply God’s Anti-stress Therapy

 • Avoiding and refusing to speak out and repeat those thoughts that have not passed God’s filter test successfully.
 Instead, we should speak and express thoughts that are in harmony with the truths of God for a given situation.

-The key of love
+The Key of Love

-It is important that even if we do not know God’s word in detail, we can always decide to apply the basic truth of God’s character.
-That is the key of love.
-So we can filter the thoughts and the way we react.
 Does what I think of myself and the situation in question correspond to the truth that God loves me?
 And that He is on my side and takes care of me?
-Or the thought rather expresses my fears and shows me a false and distorted reality?
-For example that I am left alone or that God is angry and punishes me, and so on.
+Or does the thought rather express my fears and show me a false and distorted reality?
+For example, that I am left alone or that God is angry and punishes me, and so on.

 Exercising self-control in our thinking is a difficult discipline.
 However, the more we practice, the easier it gets.
 This is a pathway, a process in which supported by the grace and power of God, we can learn to apply God’s solution to our fears and concerns.
 The result is a free and joyful life in the mode for which we are created.

-Your turn
+Your Turn

 How are you doing in your thought life?
 In which areas do you experience major difficulties?
 Come, share your thoughts in the comments!